-Summary statistics for the ensembles including minimum, maximum, standard deviation and mean values for the regions in Fig. 1 are shown in Table 4.
+Summary statistics for the ensembles including minimum, maximum, standard deviation and mean values for the regions in Fig. 1 are shown in Table 3.
 The numbers reveal that the three ensembles are different both for temperature and precipitation.
 Evidently, the smaller nine-member ensemble of GCMs that have been downscaled show less spread between minimum and maximum compared to the larger 31-member CMIP5 ensemble from where they are taken.
-However, we note that the difference in spread as defined by one standard deviation is relatively small and the intervals always overlap.
+However, we note

+- 15 that the difference in spread as defined by one standard deviation is relatively small and the intervals always overlap.
 A systematic difference is that the ensemble mean temperature increases are lower in the nine-member GCM subset compared to the full CMIP5 ensemble by between 0.06 and 0.29°C for all eight regions in DJF or JJA.
 For SWL2 the same is found with corresponding differences in the range 0.14 to 0.36°C. These differences seem to be caused by a number of GCMs with relatively strong response that has not been downscaled by any RCM (cf. Fig. 9).
-For precipitation we cannot find any similar systematic differences.
+For precipitation we cannot find any - 20 similar systematic differences.
 Rather, the subset is sometimes simulating wetter (or less dry) future conditions and sometimes the opposite.

 Next we compare the RCM simulated climate change signal with that of the underlying nine-member GCMs.
 Again, we note that the ensembles differ.
-While the fraction of European land with a consistent and robust change in precipitation is similar in the RCMs and the GCMs in winter the RCMs give a considerably smaller fraction in summer (Table 3).
-Also for wind speed there are differences between RCMs and GCMs in this respect.
-From Figure 9 we see that the RCMs tend to give smaller increases in temperature and larger increases in precipitation (or less drying) than the GCMs.
+Here, we see that the RCMs tend to give smaller increases in temperature and larger increases in

+- 25 precipitation (or less drying) than the GCMs.
 The differences in temperature ranges are most pronounced on the warmer side with substantially lower maximum warming in both summer and winter.
 The smaller spread between the ensemble members for the RCM simulations when it comes to temperature can also be seen in terms of lower standard deviation.
-That the RCMs are modifying the climate change results compared to the underlying GCMs, is also found in Keuler et al. (2016) and Sørland et al. (2018).
-Despite these changes we still note that in all seasons and all regions, the ranges given by the ensemble means plus/minus one standard deviation overlap each other for both temperature and precipitation in all regions and for all seasons.
+That the RCMs are modifying the climate change results compared to the underlying GCMs, is also found in Sørland et al. (2017).
+Despite these changes we still note that in all seasons and all regions, the ranges given by the ensemble means plus/minus one - 30 standard deviation overlap each other for both temperature and precipitation in all regions and for all seasons.